But if mom isn’t the host, this does not mean she shouldn’t have a say in who is invited, or indeed how many people are invited, to their celebration.

 How Many People To Invite To A Baby Shower?

-Deciding on the exact number of people to invite to a baby shower can be tricky, because there is no one-size-fits all approach.
+Deciding on who to invite to a baby shower – and by extension how many people to invite in total – can be tricky, because there is no one-size-fits all approach.

-If you are looking to follow traditions, then baby showers are normally quite small and intimate affairs, with only around 15-20 guests.
+If you are looking to follow traditions, then baby showers are normally quite small and intimate affairs, with only around 15-20 guests invited.

-However, these are just averages and certain considerations like the size of your family and social, resources of the host and mom’s preferred vibe or atmosphere all play their part in how many people to invite.
+However, these are just averages and certain considerations like the size of your family and social circle, resources of the host and mom’s preferred vibe or atmosphere all play a significant part in how many people to invite.